atareao/sway-plugins/README.md

 <h4>From <code>source</code></h4>

-> Run i3helper using the command below:
+> Run sway-plugins using the command below:
 > ```console
 > $ cargo run
 > ```